 ‘political liberty ( the right to vote and to be eligible for public office) together with freedom of speech and assembly; liberty of conscience and freedom of thought;

-whose unique individuality is expressed through and mediated by his or her’s expansive thoughts, musings and emotions,-
+whose unique individuality is expressed through and mediated by his or her’s thoughts, musings and emotions,-

 and reflected in such a person’s speech and interaction with others within a society.

-Underpinning such a notion of equal liberties is the idea of the inherent dignity of every human being, —
+Underpinning such a notion of equal liberties is the recognition of the inherent dignity of every human being, —

 regardless of his or her political status in life or the political society which he or she is part of.

-It is imperative to note that the Universal Declaration of Human Rights states that:
+In this regard, It is imperative to note that the Universal Declaration of Human Rights 1948, recognized by many as a source of International Customary law ‘binding on the entire community of States’ SSRN-id3518106 (1).pdf , states that: